vinaya » pli-tv-pvr » Parivāra

 Diṭṭhadhammikānaṁ akusalānaṁ dhammānaṁ saṁvarāya, samparāyikānaṁ akusalānaṁ dhammānaṁ paṭighātāya—

-for the restraint of unwholesome qualities in the present life, and for avoiding unwholesome qualities in future lives.
+for the restraint of unwholesome qualities relating to the present life and for avoiding unwholesome qualities relating to future lives.

 ime dve atthavase paṭicca tathāgatena sāvakānaṁ sikkhāpadaṁ paññattaṁ.